apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>Represents an array of ClusterVersion names that can be mapped to an environment variable value.</p>
+<p>the array of ClusterVersion name which can be mapped to the env value.</p>
 </td>
 </tr>
 <tr>